canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

     authentication agent will pop up to ask the password each and every time.
     This is the only difference.

-Special case of jobs using the CheckBox local plugin
+Special case of jobs using the Checkbox local plugin
 ----------------------------------------------------

 For jobs generated from :ref:`local <local>` jobs (e.g.